arya1304/SENG2021_TeamIOS/README.md

 - retrieivng items from a specfic despatch advice
 - retrieving despatch advices that deliver to a specific country and
 - retrieving requested delivery period.
+- retieving despatch advice given Supplier name
+- retrieving customer contact of a specific despatch id

 Here is our postman: https://documenter.getpostman.com/view/43144982/2sAYkBth9E
-- This postmain details all the expected inputs and responses
+- This postman details all the expected inputs and responses

 Swagger.yaml -> inside the src